coderefinery/git-intro/_episodes/06-staging-area.md

 We want to have nice commits.
 But we also want to "save often" (checkpointing) - how can we have both?

-We will now learn to fabricate nice commits using the *staging area*.
-Staging addresses the issue of having unrelated functionalities in the same commit or having one logical change spread over several commits.
+- We will now learn to create nice commits using the *staging area*.
+- Staging addresses the issue of having unrelated changes in the same commit or having one logical change spread over several commits.

-The staging area isn't the only way to organize your history nicely, but it's easy to do.
-We discuss some alternatives at the end of the lesson.
+- The staging area isn't the only way to organize your history nicely, some alternatives are discussed at the end of the lesson.

 ## An analogy